hawtio/hawtio-operator/README.md

   * Create Deployment, ConfigMap, Service and Route resources
   * Create a service account as OAuth client in `namespace` deployment
   * Create an OAuth client in `cluster` deployment
+  * Create a Secret containing a client certificate used to authenticate to Jolokia endpoints
 * Update
   * Reconcile the Deployment container image from the `version` field
   * Reconcile the Route host from the `routeHostName` field